 When asked what she will miss most about her home school district, Teya said, “I will definitely miss playing soccer for Stillwater the most.
 I will also miss my teachers and my classmates that I’ve grown up with.

 “I would like to thank my parents and sibling for pushing me to do my best and always being supportive, my teachers for always being there for me and giving me their time when I needed extra help (Mrs. Cook especially), and my teammates and coaches for helping to make me the player I am today. “

-Teya, who plans to major in nursing, will attend Clemson University in the fall.
+Teya, who plans to major in nursing, will attend Siena College in the fall.
 After college, she plans on working as a travel nurse for a couple of years and then eventually becoming a surgical physician assistant or an acute care nurse practitioner.